J.P. Crawford Player Props: Mariners vs. Phillies

-On Tuesday, J.P.
-Crawford (hitting .304 in his past 10 games) and the Seattle Mariners face the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 6:40 PM ET.
+J.P.
+Crawford -- hitting .304 in his past 10 games -- will be in action for the Seattle Mariners versus the Philadelphia Phillies, with Taijuan Walker on the hill, on April 26 at 6:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Cardinals.
+In his most recent appearance, he went 1-for-3 with an RBI against the Phillies.

 J.P.
 Crawford Game Info & Props vs. the Phillies